HIE-Whitepaper

 This section describes several principles which are foundational to IHE’s approach to health document sharing.

-2.1 General IHE principles
+2.1 General IHE Principles

 The following general IHE principles are applicable to the set of IHE profiles used for Document Sharing: